tobie/specref/README.md

 1. Get non-trivial changes reviewed by someone.
 2. You can merge trivial changes yourself, but allow enough time for others to comment on them before you do.
-3. Never merge a pull request unless travis is green.
+3. Never merge a pull request unless GitHub Actions checks are green.

 We trust contributors to be a good judge of what is trivial, what isn't, and how long to wait before merging a trivial fix.
 Generally, the more trivial the fix, the shorter the wait.